citizenfx/natives/GRAPHICS/SetDisablePetrolDecalsIgnitingThisFrame.md

 void SET_DISABLE_PETROL_DECALS_IGNITING_THIS_FRAME();
 ```

-Prevents gas / petrol decals (aks gas / petrol tails and puddles) to be ignited on fire during the frame in which the native is called.
+Prevents gas / petrol decals (aka gas / petrol tails and puddles) to be ignited on fire during the frame in which the native is called.

 *Note: This native needs to be called on every frame that it should prevent ignition on.*